contaware/py-docs-notes/README.md

 - `from sound.effects.echo import echofilter`: the function is referenced like `echofilter()`.

+### Manage

-The **Python Package Manager** should be called through the correct Python version:
+The Python Package Manager (pip) should be called through the correct Python version:

 ```
 python3 -m pip ...   # for Linux/macOS